HarvestAPI/harvestapi-sdk/packages/scraper/README.md

 });
 ```

+If you you want make requests to only fetch search pages, without fetching item details, you can pass `scrapeDetails: false` option to the scrape method.
+For example `scrapeJobs` will not fetch job descriptions in this case, but you will get job title, links and some other basic info (check JobShort below).

 After the scraping process is complete, you can view the data using any SQLite database browser.
 The data will be saved in a file located at `./output/{timestamp}_profiles_{id}.sqlite`.

 ## API Reference